I dislike shaving and a major part of that is the cost of buying razors.

 What they are is a high end shaving experience with premium handles and shaving products.
 While you can treat them like a subscription, they are really pitching a super high end shaving experience.

-The only shaving subscription on this list that caters solely to women.
-Billie brings a unique experience that is an affordable option for a woman’s shaving needs.
+Catering solely to women, Billie brings a unique experience that is an affordable option for a woman’s shaving needs.

 - Cost to start – $9 (one handle, two cartridges, and a magnetic holder)

 Shavemob takes a middle of the road approach where you can buy razors without a subscription or you can get them at a cheaper price by subscribing.

 - Subscription cost – $5.50 (2 cartridges)